 15% free customization scope (equivalent to 5 analyst working days)

-This report forecasts volume and revenue growth at global, regional & country levels and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global animal feed additives market on the basis of product and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2014 to 2025.
+For the purpose of this study, Grand View Research has segmented the global animal feed additives market report on the basis of product, livestock, and region:

 Non-Starch Polysaccharides & Others